Arathi-1999/Good-Cabs-Transportation-and-mobility-/README.md

    **▫️** Weekend trips are highest in **Jaipur**, **Kochi** and **Indore**.

  **6. Repeat Passenger Frequency and City Contribution Analysis:**

+  **▫️**Higher trips count like **9-trips** and **10- trips** have very less repeat trips %.

+  **▫️** Tourism focused cities like Jaipur, Mysore, Kochi has higher repeat trips % in lower trips count like 2 to 3-trips.

+  **▫️**Business focused cities like Surat, Vadodara, Coimbatore, Lucknow has more distributed trips frequency from 2-trips to 7-trips count, indicating a strong reliance on daily commuters.

+  **▫️**Jaipur peaks in February and March month and hits low in January.

 **1.Top Cities by Revenue Contribution:**
 Jaipur (₹37.21M), Kochi (₹17.00M), and Chandigarh (₹11.06M) are the top 3 cities by revenue contribution.